florian/florian.github.io/_drafts/tensorflow.md

 1. Construct a graph that represents a function we want to compute
 2. Execute the graph in a given environment

-The TensorFlow library has implemented most low-level functions one might want to use.
+The core TensorFlow library has implemented most low-level functions one might want to use.
 This naturally includes common linear algebra functions, like matrix multiplication.
 Python operators like `+` or `*` are overloaded to use internal TensorFlow operations if necessary.
 This means if you have two tensors `a` and `b`, calling `a + b` or `a * 3` will automatically use the appropriate TensorFlow operations `tf.add` and `tf.multiply`.